NSO-developer/xran-demo/restconfexample.md

       }
     }

-## Use PyangBind to create a new xARN user account  on the RU
+## Use PyangBind to create a new xRAN user account on the RU

 We are using the xran-usermgmt.yang model as an example, and it has the following tree structure.